r-janovskis/redditreader/README.md

 From the afore mentioned four properties we use **description** is the one that required some extra processing before we coud display somewhat decently on a post.
 For that purpose we used [markdown-plus](https://github.com/acmenlei/markdown-plus) library.
 All the steps to get it added into a project and basic usage is well described in the link.

+### Searching in Reddit posts

+We implement a simple search function.
+How it works in short:

+- User enters a search term or phrase in search bar
+- JavaScript function takes that input and runs through the post titles and changes display properties on posts:
+  - **hiding** posts who don't have a word or term user is looking for in their title
+  - **display** posts that contain searched word or term in their title (this part comes in play as user starts deleting the search term from search bar)

+**Note**: we need to keep in mind that search function is only working on the post TITLE!

 ---

 # vite-template-redux